1912 Republican Party presidential primaries: February: The South solid for Taft

+On February 2, Roosevelt privately told Johnson that he would run.
+That same night La Follette gave a disastrous speech to the Periodical Publishers Association in Philadelphia.
+La Follette, who had recently recovered from ptomaine poisoning, was deprived of sleep, and was distraught over a life-threatening operation to his daughter, devolved into a harangue of the newspapermen.
+His gave a confused speech in which he repeated himself constantly over the course of one hour.
+The next day the Pinchots, Flinn, Medill McCormick, and other La Follette supporters abandoned him for Roosevelt.
+A rumor spread that La Follette withdrew from the race when in fact he was taking a two-week break due to illness and overwork.

 The strategy of the Taft organization in the South, where they were assured of total control for the time being, was to hold conventions before Roosevelt could organize there, sometimes months before the usual time.
 The Taft campaign sought to quickly overpower Roosevelt-supporting party chairs, such as Cecil Lyons of Texas and Pearl Wright of Louisiana, and avoid the possibility that loyalty would evaporate if job-seekers came to believe that Taft could not be re-elected.
 The Taft forces in the South were organized rapidly by William B. McKinley, with threats issued to state and local party leaders to return a Taft delegation or face removal from office.